 Sarashina Horii So-honke – 更科堀井 総本家

 Horii Ryozo who used to work at the “Nagasaka Sarashina Nunoya Tahee”, which is the original sarashina-soba restaurant, became independent and opened his restaurant.
 You can taste clean and subtly sweet soba.
-Variety of vegetable which is in season at the time used in soba, which is pretty popular among soba lovers.
+Variety of vegetables, which is in season at the time used in soba, which is pretty popular among soba lovers.

 Address: Motoazabu 3-11-4, Minato-ku, Tokyo 106-0046, Japan